Vincenwwx/hpcGPU/README.md

 _Figure 4 - Decoupled Look-back Technique_

-Then, each tile/block will sequentially scan itself to further get the global index for every internal data elements, and the scans happening among the blocks are conducted simultaneously.
+After getting the starting indexes in global space, each tile/block will sequentially scan itself to further get the global index for every internal data elements, and the scans happening among the blocks are conducted simultaneously.

-Now that we have had new indexes for all data elements, we re-scatter the elements into the data array.
+Now that we have had new indexes for all data elements, we do the permutation.

 > Memory operation complexity: 2 * #_digit places_* n